-Prior to a study’s launch, the VITAL team thoroughly vets candidates for the program through Landscape Assessment and Solution Impact Assessment processes, selecting only those solutions most likely to produce positive outcomes.
-KPIs are monitored to ensure that projects are scaled, adjusted, or curtailed as appropriate.
+Before we launch at test, the VITAL team thoroughly vets candidates for the program through a Landscape Assessment and Solution Impact Assessment processes.
+We select only those solutions most likely to produce positive results.
+We monitor key performance indicators to ensure projects are scaled, adjusted, or curtailed as appropriate.

 What types of solutions are tested?

 The VITAL team evaluates health care technologies, labs, and/or processes that are commercially available and have received FDA approval — or other certification equivalents (e.g., CLIA certification for labs) — but have not yet received coverage under most health plan medical policies.
-Furthermore, candidates are prioritized based on alignment between a solution’s evidence deficits and Highmark Health/VITAL capabilities.
-Pharmaceutical therapies are not being tested at this time, though the program may expand to evaluate pharmacological products in the future.
+We prioritize candidates based on how a company’s needs match with our capabilities.
+We currently do not test pharmaceutical therapies.

-Program clinical focus areas currently include oncology, women’s services, cardiac care, diabetes, chronic obstructive pulmonary disease (COPD), precision medicine, and digital therapeutics; however, additional opportunities outside these clinical areas may be considered on a case-by-case basis.
+Our clinical focus areas currently include oncology, women’s services, cardiac care, diabetes, chronic obstructive pulmonary disease (COPD), precision medicine, and digital therapeutics.
+We may consider other areas on a case-by-case basis.